ondat/documentation/docs/install/quick-start-guide.md

 > ⚠️ Newly installed Ondat clusters must be licensed within 24 hours.
 Our Community Edition tier supports up to 1 TiB of provisioned storage.

-To obtain a licence, follow the instructions on our [licensing operations](/docs/operations/licensing) page.
+To obtain a licence, follow the instructions on the [licensing operations](/docs/operations/licensing) page.